What is Programmatic Advertising?

 According to eMarketer, programmatic advertising platforms will continue to grow through 2021 at a share of 86.5% of all digital ad spending.
 The power of programmatic advertising is that it seems not to be negatively affected by the recession.
 Digital ad spending decreased during the pandemic, but not in the case of programmatic advertising.
 With access to large data sets, campaigns can be continuously tweaked to meet marketing goals.

 Growth in programmatic advertising has a direct link to OTT and CTV.
 OTT refers to streaming platforms like Hulu, while CTV consists of streaming devices such as the Amazon Firestick and Apple TV.
-Ads on these platforms have a very high completion rate, making them a perfect fit for programmatic advertising opportunities.
+Ads on these platforms have a high completion rate, making them a perfect fit for programmatic advertising opportunities.

-Programmatic advertising examples are now commonplace and can inspire selling both online and offline products.
+Programmatic advertising examples are now commonplace and can inspire the selling of both online and offline products.
 For instance, Kellogg’s is a company that has used programmatic advertising with success without online inventory.
 After a digital ad campaign from the cereal manufacturer, visibility improved by 70% with three times better targeting.

 A programmatic advertising agency can assist with the next steps.
 Using a dedicated provider is especially important for those new to the medium.
 A programmatic agency advises on types of bidding platforms that work best to reach brand goals.
 All marketers should integrate the strategy in one way or another to take advantage of anticipated growth in the sector.